 Independence Hall is the birthplace of America.
 In this building, the Declaration of Independence and U.S. Constitution were both debated and signed.
 The legacy of the nation's founding documents - universal principles of freedom and democracy - has influenced lawmakers around the world and distinguished Independence Hall as a UNESCO World Heritage Site.

-Admission is free and by timed tour, March - December.
-No timed tour tickets are required in January and February; after 5 p.m. during summer hours; or on Thanksgiving Day, Christmas Eve, or Independence Day.
+No timed tour tickets are required in January and February, after 5 p.m. during summer hours; or on some holidays, including Thanksgiving Day, Christmas Eve, and Independence Day.

 Sign language interpreter

 Service Animals Welcome